eugeniobac/rest-api-example/README.md

 * Improve the unit tests to cover more scenarios.
 It's only a high level at the moment.
 * Create a cache layer in the integration api call layer.
 * In the get all comments method, we could use a HashMap to load all the comments.
 It would perform better than the ArrayList in the search by id.
+* Decouple the code a bit more.
+Program to interface could be used
 * Have a more detailed error messages.
 * Add some specific validations.
 * Add swagger api documentation.